 Chronic kidney disease often causes low potassium levels in dogs.
 This can lead to muscle loss or weakness, low energy levels, and poor quality of life.
 Therapeutic kidney diets are often supplemented with extra potassium.
 Your vet may also recommend a separate potassium supplement to be taken orally.

 Dogs with chronic kidney disease often develop hypertension (high blood pressure) as a complication.
 Elevated blood pressure can make kidney disease worse and it may even lead to a stroke.
 Dogs with CKD should eat low-sodium diets to reduce the risk of hypertension or to lower already high blood pressure.
 Therapeutic kidney diets are low in sodium for this reason.

 Omega 3 Fatty acids are sometimes added to kidney diets or supplemented separately.
 It is believed that they can reduce inflammation and stress on the kidneys, slowing the progression of CKD.

 Poorly functioning kidneys are unable to adequately filter waste out of the blood and into the urine.
 In addition, the kidneys cannot concentrate the urine.
 This sends thirst signals to the body so that more water enters the system.
-Dogs with CKD typically experienced increased thirst and urination, so adding water to the diet is helpful.
+Dogs with CKD typically experience increased thirst and urination, so adding water to the diet is helpful.
 Your vet may recommend feeding a wet kidney formula or adding water to a dry kidney diet.